nestordemeure/friedrich/readme.md

 # Gaussian Process

-**This is a work in progress!**
+My aim is to provide an implementation of [Gaussian Process Regression](https://en.wikipedia.org/wiki/Gaussian_process) in Rust, to be used as a building block for other algorithms (such as [Bayesian Optimization](https://en.wikipedia.org/wiki/Bayesian_optimization)).

-This crate is still in its alpha stage, the interface and internals might still evolve a lot.
+**This crate is still in its alpha stage, the interface and internals might still evolve significantly.**

-My aim is to implement [Gaussian Process Regression](https://en.wikipedia.org/wiki/Gaussian_process) in Rust.

 ## Usage

-The algorithm works on matrices (see [nalgebra](https://www.nalgebra.org/quick_reference/)) of inputs / outputs.

 ## TODO

+The one important feature still lacking is a way to properly optimize the kernel parameters.

 - Clean-up the documentation.
 - Add better algorithms to fit kernel parameters.
 - Add ndarray support behind a feature flag

-- make trait to take type that deref to slice as input
+*Do not hesitate to send pull request or ask for features.*